Peter H. Raven

-Peter Hamilton Raven (born June 13, 1936) is an American botanist and environmentalist, notable as the longtime director, now President Emeritus, of the Missouri Botanical Garden.
+Peter Hamilton Raven (June 13, 1936 – April 25, 2026) was an American botanist, environmentalist, and the longtime director and president of the Missouri Botanical Garden.

 Early life

 On June 13, 1936, Raven was born in Shanghai, China, to American parents, Walter Francis Raven and Isabelle Marion Breen.
 His father's uncle Frank Jay Raven was, for a time, one of the wealthiest Americans in China but was later jailed in a banking scandal.
 That incident and Japanese aggression in China led the Raven family to return to San Francisco, California, in the late 1930s.

-After becoming a member of the California Academy of Sciences while still a youth, Raven went on to graduate with a BSc in biology from the University of California, Berkeley, in 1957 and a Ph.D. in botany from the University of California, Los Angeles, in 1960.
+Raven became interested in beetles and plants from an early age, becoming a member of the California Academy of Sciences and the Sierra Club while still a youth.
+He went on to graduate with a BSc in biology from the University of California, Berkeley, in 1957 and a Ph.D. in botany from the University of California, Los Angeles, in 1960.

 Career

 After teaching at Stanford University, Raven went on to become Director of the Missouri Botanical Garden in 1971.
 In 2006, his position was renamed President and Director.
 Raven announced his plans to retire in 2011, to coincide with his 75th birthday and his 40th year at the garden.
-Peter Wyse Jackson was appointed as Raven's successor at the Missouri Botanical Garden in September 2010.
+Peter Wyse Jackson was appointed Raven's successor at the Missouri Botanical Garden in September 2010.

 Raven is possibly best known for his work "Butterflies and Plants: A Study in Coevolution", published in the journal Evolution in 1964, which he coauthored with Paul R. Ehrlich.
 Since then he has authored numerous scientific and popular papers, many on the evening primrose family, Onagraceae.
 Raven is also an author of the widely used textbook Biology of Plants, now in its eighth edition, coauthored with Ray F. Evert and Susan E. Eichhorn (both of University of Wisconsin–Madison).

-He is a frequent speaker on the need for biodiversity and species conservation.
+He was a frequent speaker on the need for biodiversity and species conservation.

 In 2000, the American Society of Plant Taxonomists established the Peter Raven Award in his honor to be conferred to authors with outstanding contributions to plant taxonomy and "for exceptional efforts at outreach to non-scientists".

-He serves on the advisory council of CRDF Global.
+Raven served on the advisory council of CRDF Global.
 He served on the board of trustees for Science Service, now known as Society for Science, from 1993 to 1996.